A restaurant POS (point of sale) is the hub of your business.

-The POS is like the central nervous system: it captures orders and routes them to the right stations; it allows for easy handoff of a customer from the bar to the table; it secures payments and delivers rich operational data to reporting systems.
+It captures orders and routes them to the right stations; it allows for easy handoff of a customer from the bar to the table; and it secures payments and delivers rich operational data to reporting systems.

 As a restaurant owner, you have a million things to worry about day-to-day and, with all the options out there, researching restaurant technology is time-consuming.
-We created this guide to help restaurateurs understand their options and identify how new technologies can deliver deep insights and actually contribute to great hospitality.
+We created this guide to help restaurateurs understand their options and identify how new technologies can deliver deep insights and contribute to great hospitality.

-We’ll pose quick questions and use your answers to generate a customized POS Buyer’s Blueprint that we’ll send directly to your inbox.
+Answer the following questions and we’ll use your answers to generate a customized POS Buyer’s Guide and send it directly to your inbox.

 Let’s get started!

-This is meant to be an informational guide, but if you would prefer to jump right to the questions please click here
+This is meant to be an informational guide, but if you would prefer to jump right to the questions without commentary, click here

-Restaurants have unique operational needs, and with hundreds of point of sale systems for restaurants available, it makes sense to focus on those that are purpose-built specifically for a restaurant’s front-of-house (FOH)/back-of-house (BOH) operational flows.
+Restaurants have unique operational needs, and with hundreds of point of sale systems available, it makes sense to focus on those that are purpose-built specifically for the needs of a restaurant.

 Unlike a generic retail POS, a POS created specifically for restaurants supports fast, accurate communication between FOH and BOH and reduces operational inefficiency.
-Specific functions such as kitchen printer support for numerous stations, forced modifiers, coursing, auto-fire, and chat functions make ordering fast and accurate; FOH functions like tableside ordering, check splitting, mobile payments, and more allow your staff to focus on the guest instead of on workarounds required by other POS systems that are designed as an all-purpose or retail solution.
+Functions such as kitchen printer support for numerous stations, forced modifiers, coursing, auto-fire, and chat functions make ordering fast and accurate; FOH functions like tableside ordering, check splitting, mobile payments, and more allow your staff to focus on the guest instead of on workarounds required by other POS systems that are designed as an all-purpose or retail solution.